Y-Tarek/ProShop/README.md

        npm run server | npm run client

-   Information about running the app is provied in scrips section in package.json file.
+   Information about running the app is provided in scrips section in package.json file.

 ## API Documentation